Premier League approve Boehly’s takeover of Chelsea

-A consortium led by Boehly, a co-owner of baseball’s Los Angeles Dodgers, had already agreed a record Ksh 613 billion (£4.25 billion) deal to buy the Premier League club from owner Roman Abramovich on May 7.
+A consortium led by Boehly, a co-owner of baseball’s Los Angeles Dodgers, had already agreed a record £4.25 billion ($5.3 billion) deal to buy the Premier League club from owner Roman Abramovich on May 7.

 And a Premier League statement said Tuesday: “The Premier League Board has today approved the proposed takeover of Chelsea Football Club by the Todd Boehly/Clearlake Consortium.